 PARTIES OF HISTORIC PROPORTIONS

 This popular street is lined with famous retail shops, restaurants and nighttime hotspots like Sloppy Joe’s Bar, opened in 1933 and designated a National Historic Landmark.
 Even famed writer and Key West local Ernest Hemingway spent more than a few boisterous nights up and down Duval Street.
 A National Park Service survey conducted in 1967 identified 18 buildings, including Sloppy Joe’s, as historically significant.
 Four years later, the National Register of Historic Places designated a six-block area as a historic district.
-With so much to see and do, including more than 500 strange and unique exhibits inside Ripley’s Believe It or Not, you could spend your entire vacation here and not be able to take it all in.
+With so much to see and do, you could spend your entire vacation here and not be able to take it all in.

 THINGS TO DO ALONG DUVAL STREET

 Whether it’s shopping, dining or the party atmosphere that lasts from sunset until dawn, you’ll find it along Duval Street.